Click below to read information about how to treat venomous snakebites in Thailand and other parts of Southeast Asia with these snakes:

 Clean the wound with antiseptic soap and water, and if bleeding, cover with a bandage.
 There is a slight risk of infection with each bite.
 If swelling and redness occur, see a doctor.

-If you were bitten by a PYTHON – you may have significant tissue damage.
-Any hard python bite should be followed by a trip to the doctor’s office or hospital.
+If you were bitten by one of the three PYTHONS in Thailand – you may have significant tissue damage.
+Any significant python bite should be followed by a trip to the doctor’s office or hospital.